jensyt/timesignal/README.md

              /usr/share/zoneinfo/Europe/Berlin
 - **JJY**: the timezone represents Japan standard time, defaulting to /usr/share/zoneinfo/Asia/Tokyo
+- **MSF**: the timezone represents the time in London, defaulting to /usr/share/zoneinfo/Europe/London

 Timezone files must be in [TZif format], which is common to Unix-like systems.
 Alternatively, a [TZ string] can be used in its place (e.g. `EST5EDT,M3.2.0,M11.1.0` for US Eastern).
 If DST is